velbus/packetprotocol/README.md

 ### Scan
 > **Important**
 >
-> The address 0x00 in this case can not be used as a broadcast!
+> The address 0x00 in this case can not be used for broadcasting!

 Construct a packet with the following properties
 * [low priority](#priority-flag)